idarolti/PhysaliaSexChrom/Day3/Day3_Practical_03_GametologsDivergence.md

 cp -r ~/Share/day3/gametologs_divergence/scripts ./
 ```

 Align sequences with **[Prank](http://wasabiapp.org/software/prank/)**.
 Aligning sequences is important because dS estimation depends on the correct placement of codons and identifying homologous nucleotide positions.
-This part takes a few seconds to run per gametolog pair, so we can start the command and then quit
+This part takes a few seconds to run per gametolog pair, so we can start the command and then quit.

 ```
 cd scripts